blacksunshineCoding/jquery.ocean/README.md

 # jquery.ocean
-a lightweight plugin for parallax scrolling
+a jquery plugin for parallax scrolling and animate objects on scrolling with many effects and options (currently in development!)